 The Role of Public Authorities in Energy Decision-Making

 Positive Energy has a research stream on the role of public authorities – policymakers, regulators, Indigenous authorities and municipalities – in energy decision-making.
-The research has proceeded with the following stages:
+The research has proceeded with the following stages (reverse chronological order):

 Convening Leaders on Key Stresses in the Energy Decision-Making System.
 Positive Energy convened workshops with energy leaders from business, government, Indigenous communities, municipalities, ENGOs and academia on each of three main stresses identified in System Under Stress.
 At each workshop, a discussion paper was authored by a member of the Positive Energy Research Team.